OCA/web/web_readonly_bypass/README.rst

 Usage
 =====

-This module changes the default behaviour of Odoo by propagating on_change modifications to readonly fields to the backend create and write methods.
+This module changes the behaviour of Odoo by propagating on_change modifications to readonly fields to the backend create and write methods.